 Seamless and Smart

-Tropical elegance meets modern design in this stylish Hawaii Kai kitchen renovation by John Cook Kitchens.
+Asian flair meets modern design in this stylish Hawaii Kai kitchen renovation by John Cook Kitchens.

 When it came time for a kitchen renovation, a Hawaii Kai couple turned to Shelley Tanner of John Cook Kitchens to bring their vision to life.
 The homeowners saw potential for a modernized, expanded kitchen that connected seamlessly with the dining and living areas in an open, functional layout.
 With help from Kenji Shibata of KS Dream Builders, the couple realized their kitchen renovation dreams and now enjoys a clean, cohesive and customized space.

 “It’s a fun kitchen to be in,” says the homeowner.
-“We can entertain comfortably, but it’s still modest in size, so just the two of us feel right at home.”
+“We can entertain comfortably, but it’s still modest in size, so just the two of us feel right at home.

 Tanner worked with the couple’s ideas to incorporate features from their previous kitchen on the mainland while making better use of the square footage in their current one.
 One priority of their kitchen renovation was removing dividing walls that had created an enclosed breakfast or reading nook the couple rarely used.
 Balancing the homeowners’ personal styles was also key in the remodel—the homeowner leaned toward an indoor-outdoor island vibe, while her husband preferred a modern, minimalist look.
-Tanner selected finishes that combined warm, natural elements with contemporary lines.
+Finishes combined warm, natural elements with contemporary lines.

 “The homeowner really wanted a black-and-maple combo,” says Tanner.
 “She wanted the house to feel tropical, but the materials she gravitated toward were more Asian-inspired.
 She also had some beautiful Asian furniture and accessories, which all worked together in a really cohesive way.”